Heartbreakers (2001 film)

-Heartbreakers (stylised as heartBREAKeRS) is a 2001 American romantic crime comedy film directed by David Mirkin and written by Robert Dunn, Paul Guay, and Stephen Mazur.
+Heartbreakers is a 2001 American romantic crime comedy film directed by David Mirkin and written by Robert Dunn, Paul Guay, and Stephen Mazur.
 The film stars Sigourney Weaver, Jennifer Love Hewitt, Ray Liotta, Jason Lee, and Gene Hackman.
 It marks the last onscreen film appearance of Anne Bancroft before her death in June 2005.
 Heartbreakers received mixed reviews from critics, and grossed over $57 million.
 Weaver was nominated for a Satellite Award for her performance in the film.

 Plot

 Max and Page Conners are a mother-daughter con artist team.
-When the film opens, the Conners are finishing a con on Dean Cumanno, an auto-body shop owner and small-time crook.
+When the film opens, the Conners are finishing a con on Dean Cumanno, an auto-body shop owner and small-time crook from New Jersey.
 The con, which the Conners have played many times before on other men, involves Max marrying Dean, passing out on their wedding night to avoid consummating the marriage, and then Page (posing as Dean's secretary) luring Dean into a compromising position to justify Max's immediate divorce and hefty settlement.
 The con is a success.

 Page declares that she wants to go solo.
-Max initially relents, but when they go to the bank to split their earnings, they're confronted by an IRS agent who declares that they owe the government a considerable sum on top of the rest of their savings, which have already been seized.
+Max initially relents, but when they go to the bank to split their earnings, they are confronted by an IRS agent who declares that they owe the government a considerable sum on top of the rest of their savings, which have already been seized.
 Page reluctantly agrees to work one last con with Max in Palm Beach, to get enough money to pay off the IRS and set Page up to work on her own.
-For their target, they choose widower William B. Tensy, a tobacco baron who is addicted to his own product.
+For their target, they choose widower William B. Tensy, a tobacco tycoon who is addicted to his own product.

 While working the main con with Tensy, Page attempts a side con without her mother's knowledge.
 Page targets beachfront bartender Jack, who is worth $3 million; she tells him that her name is Jane, but develops genuine feelings for him.
 Max learns of the side con and tells Page to break the relationship off, which Page does reluctantly.